 21. Entire Agreement.
 Make sure that all items agreed to verbally are set out in writing in the agreement.
 And include a standard clause that says the agreement supersedes any other verbal or written agreements between the parties and that no modifications or amendments are binding unless they are in writing and signed by both parties.

 22. Limitation of Liability.
 Limit your liability to the extent legally possible.
 You cannot completely eliminate or avoid liability, but you may be able to limit the amount an unsatisfied client can claim to a reasonable amount, such as the amount that the client has paid under the contract plus attorneys' fees.
-The contract should specifically prevent recovery for consequential damages.
-Include your employees and subcontractors under the limitation of liability clause to reduce their exposure as well.

-I. Read and understand what you're signing.
+Ensure that you understand what you're signing.

 Both parties should review the contract with a legal advisor and ask for explanations of any clauses that are not completely clear.
 Whether you're the client or the consultant, you should not sign anything unless you fully understand what you're signing.

-II.
 Spread out the payments.

 If the contract is for a lengthy project, don't agree to wait until the end of the contract term to get paid.
 Split the payments up over the duration of the contract.

-III.
-Avoid overly restrictive non-compete provisions.
+Avoid overly restrictive non-competition provisions.

-If a non-competition provision is included, you must ensure that it does not unfairly restrict the consultant's ability to earn a living in his/her field of expertise.
+If a non-compete provision is included, you must ensure that it does not unfairly restrict the consultant's ability to earn a living in his/her field of expertise.
 This can result in the provisions being struck down in the courts.
 For instance, in California courts non-competition provisions are very likely to be deemed invalid.
 And in most other jurisdictions the more restrictive the provision is, the more likely a court will strike it.

-IV.
 Be careful of the wording of the ownership clauses.

 The ownership provision should be worded so that it does not give the client title to ALL work performed by the consultant during the term of the contract.
 This could be interpreted by a court as giving the client title to work performed for other clients.
 You should get legal advice on this subject to ensure that (i) your rights are protected and (ii) other parties' rights are not infringed upon.

-V. Renegotiate any prohibition about assigning the contract.
+Renegotiate any prohibition about assigning the contract.

 Conclusion

 Almost any contract - even a "standard" form contract - is negotiable.
 If you're signing someone else's standard contract and any condition or provision of that contract makes you nervous or uncomfortable, it's your responsibility to bring it up.
-Don't sign anything until you're satisfied with it.
-Review it with your lawyer, who can then assist you in negotiating a more favorable arrangement.

 Image by Aymane Jdidi from Pixabay

-Writing your Will can be a daunting prospect.
 Not only do you have to decide who to leave your property to when you die and who will be the executor of your estate, but you have to wade through a lot of confusing legal terms.
 This brief Glossary explains some of the words and phrases commonly used in wills, as well as a few other terms that you may encounter during your estate planning process.

 Administrator